-To fulfil this role and responsibility of providing a long-term cost effective management of the assets, council must develop an asset management plan to be the vehicle by which council can provide a long-term management framework.
+To fulfil this role and responsibility of providing a long-term cost effective management of the assets covered by this Plan, council must develop an asset management plan, to an intermediate level, to be the vehicle by which council can provide a long-term management framework.
 The Plan links long-term investment to council's strategic goals and desired day-to-day service levels.